-Was built around the 8th to 9th century, Sari Temple remains to be an archetypal Javanese-Buddhist heritage.
+Built around the 8th to 9th century, Sari Temple remains to be an archetypal Javanese-Buddhist heritage.
 The site becomes a hidden gem yet a pride for Yogyakarta.
 Also, since the temple is located in a residential area, the unique building strikes out magnificently.

-Between Sari Temple and Kalasan Temple
+Sari Temple & Kalasan Temple

+It’s where the monk rest, prays, and studies.
 In light of history, both temples achieve their purpose to maintain religious diversity.
 Back then, the king of Mataram is a Hindu.
 As a Hindu, people know him as a religious person.
 Devote his life to Hinduism.
 And as a king, he was well-known as a wise figure.

 There was no more conflict as the two most powerful empires united.
-People who’ve been practicing Hindu and Buddhism live side by side.
+People who’ve been practicing Hinduism and Buddhism live side by side.
 Prambanan the most majestic Hindu temple was built.
 With of course a Buddhist monastery inside the huge Prambanan complex.

 Then Kalasan and Sari temple, another two Buddhist temples during his life as a king.
 People were all living in harmony even with diversity.
 This story finally becomes a stake and a reminder of tolerance and respect in divergence.

 On both floors, three chambers settled empty.
 Each of the chambers has two or more floors.
-What connecting the ground and second floor was a wooden stair.
+What’s connecting the ground and second floor was a wooden stair.
 And now is missing in some parts.
 So, the guests are only able to visit the lower floor.

 This eight-teen meters building is covered with Bajralepa.
-The ‘diamond plaster’ made with a white egg, plant sap, and fine lime.
+The ‘diamond plaster’ is made with a white egg, plant sap, and fine lime.
 It is the same plaster used in the same neighborhood temple Kalasan.
 It takes centuries to see some parts of the construction aging with some falling apart.

 Another Buddhist legacy stands stunningly here are 36 reliefs of Bodhisattva.
 Carved beautifully on every side of the temple.
 In Buddhism, Bodhisattva is more than just a name.
 It’s an image of Buddha-to-be persons.
 A stage when a person finally finds enlightenment.

-In addition to its philosophy, Bodhisattva doctrine in Buddhism also leads to seeking Buddhahood.
+In addition to its philosophy, the Bodhisattva doctrine in Buddhism also leads to seeking Buddhahood.
 In Buddhism, an enlightened person can lead and guide another person to enlightenment.
 Just as the Buddhist principle to put others first before one’s self.
 That is also the main reason why there are always Bodhisattva statues in temples.

 Aside from the wall carvings, two Kalamakara sculptures decorate gorgeously in the windows.
-While Kalamakara in other temples pictured as dark, scary demons.
+While Kalamakara in other temples is pictured as dark, scary demons.
 Sari temple’s Kalamakara is different.
 Here, the figure of Kalamakara didn’t have strong jawbones.

 The Kalamakara sculpture also decorates inside the temple, at the niche frames.
 It sticks along with the carvings of tendrils.
 In Buddhism, tendrils are some part of the offerings.
 The plants have a hidden philosophy.
 Aside from its pretty shape in the carvings.